XavierOwen/Notes/README.md

 # Notes

+Yuanxing

-Notes on courses I've taken, welcome.
+Notes on courses and seminars I've taken, welcome.

 - Models and Pricing of Financial Derivatives
 - Actuarial Mathematics